GerTheMessiah/Bachelor-Snake-AI/README.md

 ### Visual observation
 - Visual observation.
 The AI is observing a 13x13 space around this head.
 Six on the left and right site and the Head in the middle.
 ### Static observation
-- Ray tracing along the yellow dashed lines.
+- Raytracing along the yellow dashed lines.
 The AI is able to see himself, walls and the apple.
 - Direction (red line) of the snake.
 - apple (blue point) and tail compass.
 Indicates the relativ position according to the apple or the last part of the snake.
 - step counter.
 If the snake doesn't eat an apple in a descried amount of steps the game ends.